Geisha (band): Midnight To Dawn, second lineup change and breakup (1987–1988)

-Post break-up, Chris Doheny's More Than A Game & briefly reunion (1988-1998)
+Post break-up, Chris Doheny's More Than A Game & briefly reunion (1988–1998)

-After Geisha disbanded, Chris Doheny wrote for notable Australian Acts such as Daryl Braithwaite, which Chris Doheny wrote 'In My Life" (That would have been feature for Geisha's lost third album "No Second Prize" that Chris originally recorded in December 1987) for Braithwaite's comeback album Edge in 1988; James Blundell, and Lee Kernaghen.
-In late 1989, Chris Doheny was a touring bassist for Sweden band Roxette (Who came to Australia when their 1988 singles "Dressed for Success" and "Listen to Your Heart" were in the Australia charts).
+After Geisha disbanded, Chris Doheny wrote for notable Australian acts such as Daryl Braithwaite, for whom Chris Doheny wrote 'In My Life" (That would have been feature of Geisha's lost third album "No Second Prize" that Chris originally recorded in December 1987) for Braithwaite's comeback album Edge in 1988; James Blundell, and Lee Kernaghan.
+In late 1989, Chris Doheny was a touring bassist for Sweden band Roxette (Who came to Australia when their 1988 singles "Dressed for Success" and "Listen to Your Heart" were in the Australia charts) for Australia TV performances.
 In 1990, Chris Doheny formed All the Young Dudes with Pierre Gigliotti (ex-Pseudo Echo) and released a mini-album in 1991.
 In 1993, Chris Doheny formed his hard rock project, Dragonfly, with Craig Harnath (ex-Kids in the Kitchen, Chocolate Starfish), and released two extended plays, River of Love and Black Money.
 In 1994, Doheny provided lead vocals for "More Than a Game", the opening theme song for Nine Network TV program The Footy Show, which charted in the top 60 of the ARIA Singles Chart, becoming his first appearance on Australian charts as a solo artist.
 In September 1997, he released a solo single, "Can You Hear the Rain" (Roadshow Music).
-In April 1998, Geisha temporarily reformed with the 1984-1986 line-up (Chris and Donoghue Doheny, Ken Sheppard, John Nyman, and Peter Robertson) for a live performance, and EMI Records released a compilation album, The Very Best of Geisha, in August.
+In April 1998, Geisha temporarily reformed with the 1984-1986 line-up (Chris and Donoghue Doheny, Ken Sheppard, John Nyman, and Peter Robertson) for a live performance at The Mercury Lounge at Crown Casino in July of that year, and EMI Records released a compilation album, The Very Best of Geisha, in August.

-Later years, Geisha's lost third album No Second Prize and new lineup (2005-2009)
+Later years, Geisha's lost third album No Second Prize and new lineup (2005–2009)

 In 2005, Chris Doheny performed acoustic versions of Geisha material on Chartbusting 80s on Melbourne TV station Channel 31.
 From February in the following year, he began work on an album, Acoustic Memoirs of Geisha, at his own Dragon Lair Studio.
 It was produced and mixed at Lincoln Road Studios by Bill Kio.
 The album appeared in September on Doheny's independent label, Diamond Dog Records, and in the US on Almacantar Records.
 The next month, Chris Doheny and Friends performed Geisha material.
 In the same year, Doheny supervised the release of another Geisha album, No Second Prize, which had been recorded in 1988 and which would have been their third Geisha album at that time.
 In 2007, he formed a new line-up of Geisha with Joe Matera on guitar.
 I Heart Guitar's Peter Hodgson reviewed a March 2010 gig: "Matera’s playing is obviously informed by the great 70s guitar gods" whereas "[Doheny's] tone delved a little further back in music history, to London in the 60s", and Hodgson was "particularly impressed by Doheny’s vocal power".